 Benefits of playing games with puppies

-Your puppy is growing fast, and in between napping, they’ll always want to play!
+Your puppy is growing fast, and in between napping, they’ll want to interact with you and that should include a lot of play!

 The most important thing is to have fun!
-The more time you spend playing together and bonding while your puppy is young, the better relationship you’ll have as he grows older.
-By teaching our five fun puppy games, you’ll be having fun and training your puppy to play games with you in no time.
+The more time you spend playing together and bonding while your puppy is young, the better relationship you’ll have as they grow older.